 Joe is focused on delivering the best outcomes with regards to the environmental management of stormwater and its integration into many forms of development.
 His vast experience lies in all WSUD techniques, wetlands, watercourse remediation, source control, infiltration systems, erosion and sediment control practices, as well as conventional civil design practice.
 His local government experience has also facilitated skills in development assessment, strategy and policy.

-Joe also serves as Chair of the Engineering Advisory Board to the University of SA and maintains key industry links with the university, and the latest research in sustainable practices.
+Joe also serves as Chair of the Civil Engineering Advisory Committee to the University of SA and maintains key industry links with the university, and the latest research in sustainable practices.
 His innovative WSUD has been recognised by industry peers for producing award winning design at state and national awards for excellence in WSUD.

 Sheryn has worked in the environmental industry for many years and is passionate about the importance of the relationship between people and the natural world.
 She currently manages the Inspiring South Australia program, a national strategy to strengthen our society’s engagement with the sciences and improve scientific literacy, hosted at the South Australian Museum.
 Prior to this Sheryn managed the South Australian Green Infrastructure partnership project to improve policy, capacity and resources for greening our towns and cities.
 With a multidisciplinary background in environment, arts, education and media, she has also worked as a creative and technical writer including documentary film, television and radio.
 In 2014, Sheryn completed her PhD in Environmental Management with a focus on Ecological Literacy.